kingkreation/CodeAlpha_AgeCalculator/README.md

 - "Enter" key support for quick calculation
 - Saves last input using localStorage
 - Countdown to next birthday
+- Utilizes UTC for age calculation to ensure universal consistency and precision.
 - Fully tested using manual QA test cases (see `TESTING.md`)

+---

+## Technical Details

+**UTC-Based Date Calculations:**
+The application performs its core age and total time-lived calculations using Universal Coordinated Time (UTC).
+This design choice ensures that results are consistent globally, independent of the user's local timezone or Daylight Saving Time adjustments, providing precise and unambiguous measurements of time.

 ---